mig1984/facebook-rockin-best-automation-selenium-scrape-no-api-tool-bot-machine-made-to-destroy-facebook/README.md

 => ["aaaa", "bbbbb", "ccccc", "dddd", ....... ]
 ```

-If this works, everything else will probably work.
+If this works, everything else will work probably.

 A file firends.yaml should appear in the current directory.
 It works as a cache.
 Delete the file to force an update next time.